toddmotto/angularjs-styleguide/README.md

 	```

 	Note:
-	- The `$http` service, its methods and URL paths arent referenced directly.
+	- The `$http` service, its methods and URL paths are not referenced directly.

 	- Logic in controllers is used only to bind the appropriate data to the controller object,